Go in search of the thundering

 Prices are per person, double occupancy.
 For a single

-to/from Arusha and airfare within Tanzania are not included
+person.
+Airfare to/from Arusha and within Tanzania is not

 included in the expedition cost.
 The group flights within

 Tanzania are an additional $450 to $775 per person

 (subject to change), depending on the departure date.